 - Time Limit/ Escalation

-When a user finds a malfunction on a software product and/ or the integrated systems connected to the said software, an incident can be created by the user.
+When a user finds a malfunction in a software product and/ or the integrated systems connected to the said software, an incident can be created by the user.
 The user can be from the internal team, the maintenance coordinator, the end-user, the client, or even the vendor.
-These incidents are kept in check, so as to know where and how to resolve if at all the same issue is identified in the future point of time.
 Traditionally, one has to log in to the Incident management tool to create an incident for the concerned software professional teams.
-Whereas, the evolving technological world has provided much simpler ways to create the incidents, such as via a phone call, an email, an SMS, a chatbot or using the query forms on the web page dedicated to the software in the form of a single sign-on or a self -service portal.
+Whereas, the evolving technological world has provided much simpler ways to create the incidents, such as via a phone call, an email, an SMS, a chatbot, or using the query forms on the web page dedicated to the software in the form of a single sign-on or a self -service portal.

-The successfully created Incidents are then categorized based on the issue type, which is then sent down for sub –categorizing for the respective area of technical expertise.
-A few examples for various categories an incident can fall on to are insufficient CPU memory, an IC chip failure, network connectivity failure, time lapse, screen inactive, window responsiveness, database connectivity failure, etc.
+The successfully created Incidents are then categorized based on the issue type, which is then sent down for sub–categorizing for the respective area of technical expertise.
+An incident can fall into a few categories: insufficient CPU memory, an IC chip failure, network connectivity failure, time-lapse, screen inactive, window responsiveness, database connectivity failure, etc.

-Based on the category and the priority set for an incident, the next step to assign the incident for a person or a team is carried out.
-The assigned person or team will hold the full responsibility from here on out until the incident is resolved during the incident management process.
+Based on the category and the priority set for an incident, the next step is to assign the incident to a person or team.
+The assigned person or team will hold full responsibility from here on out until the incident is resolved during the incident management process.

 5. Task Definition

-Task Definition is created by the person to whom the incident is assigned, and it consists of the steps & various activities to be carried out for resolving the incident effectively.
-In this stage, the tasks can be made up of one or more activities, where a simple resolution might require only one activity and a complex issue can naturally have more than one activity.
+Task Definition is created by the person to whom the incident is assigned, and it consists of the steps & various activities to resolve the incident effectively.
+In this stage, the tasks can be made up of one or more activities, where a simple resolution might require only one activity, and a complex issue can naturally have more than one activity.

 6. Time Limit/ Escalation

 After the assignment and task definition, the assigned person is responsible for defining a specific service level agreement or an SLA, which will indicate the time limit fixed for reaching a resolution for the incident.
-If the incident is not meeting the time limit or the SLA, an escalation is processed from here.
-Escalation can be defined as a process of taking matters to the next level either technically or hierarchically through the management tree.
+When an incident fails to meet the specified time limit or Service Level Agreement (SLA), it undergoes an escalation process.

 The next stage in the incident management process flow is to attain the resolution for the issue logged as an incident.
-It can be resolved within the defined SLA by following the task, by the assigned person or team.
-If it is not resolved within the SLA, then it is escalated and passed through the appropriate alternate path.
-One can say that an incident is resolved when the issue is no longer seen in the software application, which can be a result of fixing the issue or the incident being obsolete.
+The resolution of an incident within the defined Service Level Agreement (SLA) is achieved by adhering to the assigned person or team’s tasks.
+The resolution of an incident can be considered successful when the issue is no longer observable in the software application.

 Once the resolution is complete, the issue is re-checked or retested, after which the incident can be closed.

 This is a guide to Software Incident Management.
-Here we discuss an introduction to Software Incident Management, how does it work along with lifecycle.
+Here we discuss an introduction to Software Incident Management, how it works, along with its lifecycle.
 You can also go through our other related articles to learn more –